packet-nova/packet-nova.github.io/_posts/2025-12-15-Data-Oriented-Inheritance.md

 **"I've created 15 classes and they all do the same thing... why did I do this?"**

 Disclaimer: *This post does not advocate for or against inheritance or composition in general.
-I'd like to focus specifically on why using inheritance solely to represent different data values is an anti-pattern, and what we can use instead.
+I'd like to focus specifically on why using inheritance solely to represent different data values can be suboptimal, and why some consider an anti-pattern.
+I'll also talk about alternative approaches.
 This was inspired by lessons learned while working with classes, enums, inheritance, and extracting strings from enums.*

 Audience: Beginner to early-intermediate/novice.